Espa?ol

 Our kidneys are important, but we actually need less than one complete kidney to do all of its basic functions.
 Many people in the United States live normal, healthy lives with just one kidney.

 These tumors usually appear in the first few months of life.
-Children are usually cured with surgery, but sometimes chemotherapy is given as well.
-These tumors sometimes come back soon after treatment, so children who have had these tumors need to be watched closely for the first year afterward.
+Children with these tumors are usually cured with surgery, but sometimes chemotherapy or targeted therapy is given as well.
+These tumors sometimes come back soon after treatment, so children who’ve had them need to be watched closely for the first year afterward.

-These tumors are much more likely to spread to other parts of the body than Wilms tumors, and they are harder to cure.
+These tumors are much more likely to spread to other parts of the body than Wilms tumors.
+They are also harder to cure.
 Because these tumors are rare, treatment is often given as part of a clinical trial.
-It's usually much like the intensive treatment used for Wilms tumors with anaplastic histology (see Treatment of Wilms Tumors by Type and Stage).
+It's usually a lot like the intensive treatment used for Wilms tumors with anaplastic histology (see Treatment of Wilms Tumors by Type and Stage).

 These tumors occur most often in infants and toddlers.
-They tend to spread to other parts of the body quickly, and most have already spread by the time they are found, which makes them hard to cure.
-Because these tumors are rare, treatment is often given as part of a clinical trial, and usually includes chemotherapy with several different drugs.
+They tend to spread to other parts of the body quickly.
+Most have already spread by the time they are found, which makes them hard to cure.
+Because these tumors are rare, treatment is often given as part of a clinical trial.
+It usually includes chemotherapy with several different drugs.

 This is the most common type of kidney cancer in adults, but it also accounts for a small number of kidney cancers in children.
-It’s rare in young children, but it’s actually more common than Wilms tumor in older teens.
+It’s rare in young children.
+But in older teens, it’s actually more common than Wilms tumor.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.